 Great opportunities can be found across the entire province.
 But its vast size means that each region has a distinctive personality and may appeal to different people for different reasons.
 Here are some of the highlights:

-- South Central Ontario—This area, which includes the famous and beautiful Niagara region, lies between Lake Ontario and Lake Erie.
-Hamilton, its most prominent city, is home to more than 530,000 people, many of whom work in the creative sector or in careers related to advanced manufacturing, freight, or logistics.****
+- South Central Ontario: This area, which includes the famous and beautiful Niagara region, lies between Lake Ontario and Lake Erie.
+Its most prominent city, Hamilton, was home to more than 569,000 people in 2021, many of whom work in the creative sector or in careers related to advanced manufacturing, freight, or logistics.

-- Eastern Ontario—As the home of Canada's capital city, this region is hard to ignore.
-Ottawa is where many of the most stable opportunities exist, and it also happens to be one of the most affordable big cities to live in.
-Almost 50 percent of its residents are under the age of 35, and they are highly educated.
-Many of them work for employers like the federal government (which employs more than 110,000 Ottawans) or for one of over 1,900 creative and knowledge-based companies.
-And they get to enjoy legendary attractions like the Rideau Canal and the largest outdoor skating rink in the world.‡
+- Eastern Ontario: As the home of Canada's capital city, this region is hard to ignore.
+Ottawa is where many of the most stable opportunities exist.
+It also happens to be one of the most affordable big Canadian cities to live in.
+Almost half of its residents are under the age of 40, and they are highly educated.
+Many of them work for employers like the federal government or one of over 1,700 knowledge-based companies.
+And they get to enjoy legendary attractions like the Rideau Canal and the largest outdoor skating rink in the world.

-- Central Ontario—With awe-inspiring lakes and scenic rolling hills, this part of the province captures the imagination.
+- Central Ontario: This part of the province captures the imagination with awe-inspiring lakes and scenic rolling hills.
 But cities like Peterborough and Kingston still offer many career-seekers a lot of potential among all of that beauty.
 For example, healthcare is one of Kingston's major career sectors since the city has some very high-end facilities.
 And it is quickly becoming one of the most active places in North America when it comes to the development and use of clean alternative energy.

-- Northern Ontario—This region—home to career-friendly cities like Sudbury and North Bay—might be known for its rugged landscape, but it's extremely picturesque and inviting.
-Its residents get to access the best parts of urban living while being in close proximity to hundreds of kilometres of walking and hiking trails and well over 300 pristine lakes.‡‡
+- Northern Ontario: This region—home to career-friendly cities like Sudbury and North Bay—might be known for its rugged landscape, but it's extremely picturesque and inviting.
+Its residents get to access the best parts of urban living while being in close proximity to hundreds of kilometers of walking and hiking trails and well over 300 pristine lakes.

 Advantages of Going to School in Ontario